stwgb/kafka-consumer/README.md

 ### Offset Reset Behaviour

-If an error occures and the consumer gets down.
+If an error occurs, and the consumer gets down.
 If the consumer is down for longer than the retention time of the topic the offsets are invalid.
 That is where the `auto.offset.reset.setting` setting comes in: